opendocsg/slw-judgments-backfill/2011_SGHC_205/report.md

 53     Counsel for Centillion then argued that as NTL had misappropriated the chips from Centillion, NTL held the proceeds of the sale of the chips and the property acquired with those proceeds as a constructive trustee for the benefit of Centillion.
 This was an argument based on tracing from property misappropriated from Centillion.
 Centillion also had an alternative constructive trust argument, namely that NTL had made illegal profits by misappropriating the chips.
 Centillion therefore asserted that NTL’s illegal profits (and the properties traceable from those profits) were subject to a constructive trust in favour of the company.

-54     Two landmark decisions, _Attorney-General of Hong Kong v Charles Warwick Reid and others_ [1994] 1 AC 324 (“ _AG v Reid_ ”) and _Thahir Kartika Ratna v PT Pertambangan Minyak dan Gas Bumi Negara (Pertamina)_ [1994] 3 SLR(R) 312 (“ _Pertamina_ ”), were cited as authority for Centillion’s contention.
+54     Two landmark decisions, _Attorney-General of Hong Kong v Charles Warwick Reid and others_ [1994] 1 AC 324 (“ _AG v Reid_ ”) and _Thahir Kartika Ratna v PT Pertambangan Minyak dan Gas Bumi Negara (Pertamina)_ <span class="citation">[1994] 3 SLR(R) 312</span> (“ _Pertamina_ ”), were cited as authority for Centillion’s contention.
 Both cases dealt with the question of whether a principal was entitled to assert a beneficial interest in a bribe received by an agent or fiduciary, and in both cases, it was held that the principal was entitled to assert a constructive trust over the bribe (and property traceable from the bribe).

 55     In particular, Centillion’s counsel set out in its submissions Lord Templeman’s finding in _AG v Reid_ at pp 331B–332A as follows: